Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * As a new user, I want to immediately understand the main purpose of the website
 * As a new user, I want to be able to see what products they offer
 * As a new user, I want to be able to easily contact the organisation
+* As a new user, I want to be able to view delivery information
 * As a new user, I want to be able to view the social media activity of the organisation
 * As a new user, I want to be able to view the privacy policy of the organisation
+* As a new user, I want to be able to view general information about the organisation
 * As a new user, I want to be able to view the terms and conditions of the organisation
 * As a new user, I want to be able to view the Cycle to Work Scheme for the organisation
 * As a new user, I want to be able to view advice on product sizing to suit my needs